 - Surgery on the muscles of the eye to correct their positioning

 Opaque intraocular lens

-Opaque intraocular lenses are only used once other methods to treat binocular double vision have failed.
+Opaque intraocular lenses are an option for people with cataracts.
+They are only used once other methods to treat binocular double vision have failed.
 The procedure involves removing the lens of the eye and replacing it with an implant.
 Although the procedure is considered relatively safe, there are some associated risks.
 For instance, the intraocular lens can break up after it has been inserted.